abaer123/Racing-Repository/Courses/AI/1_Modern_Development_With_GitLab_AI.md

 The goal of this workshop is to give you a look into all of the features the GitLab AI team is developing, not just Code Suggestions.
 We put a big emphasis are trying to help developers throughout the entire SDLC and not just their coding tasks.

 **PLEASE NOTE:** Many of these features are in the [experimental phase](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#experiment), which means they may be prone to outages as the dev team is actively working on enhancing them.
+Additionally there may be a short delay (up to 1 hour) where these features may not appear visual to you as they are being provisioned.
 If this occurs and you didnt see a feature demo live that you hopped to see, please reach out to the account team and we will provide recordings & additional info on when it may be available.

 ## Key Tasks to Complete